cymo-tgillet/EntityRatingBundle/README.md

 ### Advanced usage

-#### Adding a relationship to the Rate entity (ex: User)
+#### Adding a relationship to the Rate entity

+Example: **saving the logged user in the rate Entity**

-1. We need to add the user field to the entity
+1. Add the user field to the entity

 ```php
  /**